 Here is a list of a some of the major requirements specific to Marketing Automation that I’ve seen cause problems in the past:

 - Send performance – how fast can the tool send 10,000 emails?
 Can sends happen simultaneously?

 - IP address configuration – does the tool support multiple send IP’s?

 - Deliverability management – who manages sender reputation and deliverability?
 How?

 - Reporting/BI – what do you need in terms of reporting and business intelligence?
 Is there access to the database, or do you have to use built in query/reporting tools to get to the data?

 - API/SDK – how extensible is the solution?
-In the event that customization is needed, how easy is it to make these customizations and what skillset is required to make the changes you need?
+How easy is it to make customizations?

 - Split testing – what type of split testing do you do?
 What do you want to be able to do?